What are opportunistic infections?

 The most common IOs are listed here, along with the disease they usually cause and the CD4 cell count when the disease becomes active:

 - Thrush () is a fungal infection of the mouth, throat or vagina.
-CD4 Cell Range: Can occur even with fairly high CD4 cells.
-SeeSheet of fact 501.
+CD4 Cell Range: May Occur Even With Very High Cells even with a fairly high count of CD4 cells SeeSheet of fact 501.

 - Herpes simplex virus can cause oral herpes (cold sores) or genital herpes.
-These infections are quite common, but if you have HIV, outbreaks can be much more frequent and more serious.
-They can occur in any CD4 cell count.
-See Sheet of fact 508.
+These infections are quite common, but if you have HIV, the outbreaks can be much more frequent and more serious.
+They can occur in any cell count cell count CD4 See Sheet of fact 508.

 - Malaria is common in the developing world.
 It is more common and more serious in people with HIV infection.